 Arlington Public Schools (APS) has a reputation for academic excellence but wasteful spending.
-For example, Arlington County pays $5,000 more per student than Fairfax County to deliver the same quality of education.
+For example, on a per-student basis Arlington County spends more than any other school district in the Commonwealth–$5,000 more per student than Fairfax County.
 Yet 80 percent of APS’ operating budget comes from local taxes, much more than neighboring school districts.
 So Arlington taxpayers are fronting the bill.

 Weighing the need to deliver a quality education with the cost of providing it requires someone on the School Board with the interest of both our children and taxpayers at heart.
 If elected I pledge to: